-Mr. Bomba resigned his position with the Company in July 2001.
-As part of Mr. Bomba's separation arrangement, the Company agreed to continue his base salary and benefits for a period of twelve months following his resignation.
-Mr. Bomba is also subject to certain non-compete obligations which extend for eighteen months following the termination of his employment.
+Mr. Wilson resigned his position with the Company in September 2002.
+As part of Mr. Wilson's separation arrangement, the Company agreed to continue his base salary of \$400,000 and benefits for a period of twelve months following his resignation.
+Mr. Wilson elected to receive his base salary in two lump sum payments, one paid in 2002 and the other to be paid in 2003.
+Mr. Wilson is also subject to certain non-compete obligations which extend for two years following the termination of his employment.